 |Monthly||You pay your employee once a month on a specific day (like the 25th)||12 payrolls per year|

-Once you know how many payroll periods you have in the year, divide your employee’s annual salary by the number of payroll periods.
+Once you know your pay frequency and how many payroll periods you have in the year, divide your employee’s annual salary by the number of payroll periods.

-For example, Jorge’s annual salary is $225,000, and you run payroll on a semi-monthly schedule, which is 24 payrolls per year.
+For example, Jorge’s annual income is $225,000, and you run payroll on a semi-monthly schedule, which is 24 payrolls per year.
 Here’s how to calculate Jorge’s gross pay per payroll period:

 $225,000 / 24 = $9,375